antimof/UxPlay/README.txt

 First get the latest macOS release of GStreamer-1.0 from
 <https://gstreamer.freedesktop.org/download/>.
 Install both the macOS
 runtime and development installer packages.
-Assuming that the latest release is 1.18.6 they are `gstreamer-1.0-1.18.6-x86_64.pkg` and `gstreamer-1.0-devel-1.18.6-x86_64.pkg`. (**Note: v1.20.0 is also available now, but if it does not work for you, use 1.18.6**.)
+Assuming that the latest release is 1.20.1. install `gstreamer-1.0-1.20.1-universal.pkg` and `gstreamer-1.0-devel-1.20.1-universal.pkg`.
+(If you have problems with the "universal" packages, you can also use `gstreamer-1.0-1.1.6-x86_64.pkg` and `gstreamer-1.0-devel-1.18.6-x86_64.pkg`.)
 Click on them to install (they install to /Library/FrameWorks/GStreamer.framework).
 It is recommended you use GStreamer.framework rather than install Gstreamer with Homebrew or MacPorts (see later).

 Next install OpenSSL and libplist: these can be built from source (see above); only the static forms of the two libraries will used for the